Why Digital Badges?

 By using a badging system like ours allows administration and instructional coaches to easily keep track of the work the teachers are pouring into their development and reward them accordingly.
-The TRIADvances program couples the recognition of the badges with state-required PD hours and stipends that reflect the level of advancement.
+The TRIADvances program couples the recognition of the badges with state-required PD hours, stipends, & vouchers to local businesses that reflect the level of advancement.
 It’s a win-win for everybody!

 “Badging is a scalable enterprise.”

-The five TRIADvances badges are earned from level 1 to level 3 following the SAMR model for technology integration.
+The five TRIADvances badges are earned from level 1 to level 3 following the 4 C's of 21st Century Learning.
 This allows teachers who are new to technology to start at a level with which they are comfortable, and it allows tech-savvy teachers to really test the limits of their abilities and challenge their students to a higher level of critical thinking and creativity.

 To read Dr. Grier’s article on the Digital Badging system implemented at HISD, click HERE.